akhinos/cf4k8s-networking/README.md

 **CAVEAT**: The additional listeners besides outbound and inbound envoy capture ports are obsolete and will not be used for routing.
 They will be removed in Istio 1.6.
 See [this issue](https://github.com/istio/istio/issues/24147) for details.

+**NOTE:** For a deep-dive into how the sidecar pattern works in istio, check out [Jimmy Song's blog post](https://jimmysong.io/en/blog/sidecar-injection-iptables-and-traffic-routing/) which also features a great [routing workflow diagram](https://jimmysong.io/en/blog/sidecar-injection-iptables-and-traffic-routing/envoy-sidecar-traffic-interception-jimmysong-blog-en.png) that shows exactly how the traffic is routed.

 #### How traffic is forwarded from sidecar to app container